 Action Level the concentration of a contaminant, which if exceeded, triggers treatment or other requirements that a water system must follow.
 Color Units (CU) is the standard unit of measure for water color.
 Maximum Contaminant Level (MCL) is the highest level of a contaminant allowed in drinking water.
 MCLs are set as close to the Maximum Contaminant Level Goal as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG) is the level of a contaminant in drinking water in which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Micrograms per liter (μg/L) one microgram per liter corresponds to one penny in \$10,000,000 (same as parts per billion or ppb).
 Milligrams per liter (mg/L) one milligram per liter corresponds to one penny in \$10,000 (same as parts per million or ppm).
+Million fibers per liter (MFL) one million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers.
 Millirems per Year (mrem/yr) measure of radiation absorbed by the body.
 Non-Detects (N.D.) laboratory analysis indicates that the constituent is not present.
 Parts per Million (ppm) or milligrams per liter (mg/l) Parts per Billion (ppb) or micrograms per liter (μg/l) рН is a measure of acidity.
-A pH value of less than 7 is acidic, values greater than 7 are alkaline.
+A pH value of less than 7 is acidic; values greater than 7 are alkaline.
 Picocuries per liter (pCi/L) is a measure of water radioactivity.
+Running Annual Average (RAA) is a computed average of all monitoring data collected during the year.
+Threshold Odor Number (TON) is the standard unit of measure for water odor.